-The DD Form 2586 is the Verification of Military Experience and Training (VMET), which documents and verifies your military experience and training that is useful in discussing civilian occupations related to your military Service, as well as in translating military terminology and training into civilian terms.
-The VMET form is available to all eligible departing Service members, including eligible National Guard and Reservists.
+Verification of Military Experience and Training (VMET), DD Form 2586.
+This form documents and verifies your Military Experience and Training which is useful in discussing civilian occupations related to your military service, as well as, in translating military terminology and training into civilian terms.
+The VMET form is available to all eligible transitioning Soldiers, including eligible National Guard and Reservists.

-Although VMET is not an official transcript, it assists you in verifying your military experience and training to potential employers, helps you write resumes, interview for jobs, negotiate credits at schools, and obtain licenses and certificates.
+Although VMET is not an official transcript, it assists you in verifying your military experience and training to potential employers, helps you write resumes, interview for jobs, negotiate credits at schools, and obtain licenses and certifications.